Opelousas General Health System is...

 - Dr. Richard Tate

-Our latest $68 million dollar expansion and capital improvement plan includes a 5-story parking garage, 6-story Medical Complex, Emergency Center, Coronary ICU and an off campus medical imaging center.
-In April, 2007, construction of a new Sleep Disorders Center for the treatment of adults as well as children was completed and opened.
+Our lates $68 million dollar expansion and capital improvement plan includes a 5-story parking garage, 6-story Medical Complex, Emergency Center, Coronary ICU and an off campus medical imaging center.
+In April 2007, construction of a new Sleep Diorders Center for the treatment of adults as well as children was completed and opened.

-With the addition of a spine surgeon, OGHS recently opened an 8-bed orthopedic unit with plans to double its size in the near future.
-Two of the hospital's orthopedic surgeons are among a select number of specially trained physicians cleared to use innovative, less invasive knee prosthesis to help knee replacement patients make a quick recovery to daily activities.
-OGHS also offers Balloon Kyphoplasty, a minimally invasive treatment option for patients suffering from spinal fractures due to osteoporosis.
+OGHS offers an 8-bed designated orthopedic unit for patients undergoing orthopedic and spine surgery.
+Two of the hospital's orthopedic surgeons are among a select number of specially trained physicians cleared to use innnovative, less invasive knee prosthesis to help knee replacement patientsd make a quick recovery to daily activities.
+OGHS also offers Balloon Kyphoplasty, a treatment option for patients suffering from spinal fractures due to osteoporosis.

-Physicians at OGHS can now access patient clinical data via their PDS's or Smartphones.
-The PatientKeeper provides 'one tap' access to patient's clinical information anytime and anywhere.
-This improves patient care by ensuring that providers have the most up-to-date information about their patients regardless of where they are.
+Physicians at OGHS can access patient clinical data via thier PD's or smartphones.
+The PatientKeeper provides "one tap" access to patient's cinical information anytime and anywhere.
+This improves patient care by ensuring that providers have the most up-todate information about their patients regardless of where they are.

 OGHS is committed to providing patients with the most advanced quality of medical care available.
-The facility has expanded to meet the needs of its patients and physicians but believes seriously in the philosophy that the institution is more than just bricks and mortar; it is the employees who make OGHS a world class facility.
-In fact, many of the recent renovation and expansions are aimed at the employees in giving them a better place to work and heal.
+The facility has expanded to meet the needs of its patients and physicians but believes in the philospy that the institution is more than just bricks and mortar; it is the employees who make OGHS a word class facility.
+In fact, many of the recent renovations and expansions are aimed at the employees in giving them a better place to work and heal.